Grow Bigger Better Butternut Squash With Companion Planting

 Image of companion planting butternut squash

-1. Butternut squash with beans and corn.
+- Butternut squash with beans and corn.
 This is a classic companion planting combination that has been used for centuries.
 The beans fix nitrogen in the soil, which benefits the squash, and the corn provides shade for the squash in the hot summer months.
-Image of Butternut squash bean corn companion planting

-2. Butternut squash with marigolds.
+- Butternut squash with marigolds.
 Marigolds are a great companion plant for squash because they help to repel pests.
 The marigolds' strong scent confuses and deters pests like squash bugs, aphids, and cucumber beetles.
-Image of Butternut squash marigold companion planting

-3. Butternut squash with herbs.
+- Butternut squash with herbs.
 Herbs like oregano, rosemary, and basil can also be good companion plants for squash.
 These herbs attract pollinators, which help to pollinate the squash flowers and produce more fruit.
-Image of Butternut squash herbs companion planting

-4. Butternut squash with flowers.
+- Butternut squash with flowers.
 Other flowers that can be good companion plants for squash include zinnias, sunflowers, and nasturtiums.
 These flowers attract pollinators and help to improve the overall health of the garden.
-Image of Butternut squash flowers companion planting

-5. Butternut squash with leafy greens.
+- Butternut squash with leafy greens.
 Leafy greens like lettuce, spinach, and kale can also be good companion plants for squash.
 These greens help to suppress weeds and shade the soil, which can help to keep the soil moist and cool.
-Image of Butternut squash leafy greens companion planting

 Post a Comment for "Grow Bigger Better Butternut Squash With Companion Planting"